Explore this Section

 Astrophysics was voted 1st for student satisfaction in the National Student Survey 2016

 You’ll develop your mathematics and computing skills, and apply them to solving a range of problems in the laboratory and beyond (you’ll have access to Keele’s own on-site observatory).
-We operate an open-door policy which enables you to have excellent and flexible access to staff to seek advice or feedback on their work.
+We operate an open-door policy, which enables you to have excellent and flexible access to staff to seek advice or feedback on their work.
 This course is enriched by our research interests and international collaborative research programmes.
-Take this course as a dual honours or a major route and your degree will be accredited by the Institute of Physics.
+This combined course is accredited by the Institute of Physics.